 Due to the highly competitive nature of the construction industry, cost efficiency is always a primary concern when making investments in new business tools or processes.
 It’s important to carefully weigh the cost vs. the potential return on investment (ROI), while factoring in the timeframe.
 How quickly can you expect to see a return on your investment in terms of additional profit, cost savings or greater productivity?

-Implementing a tool and equipment management system is a great way to cut costs through elimination of overstocking, reduced tool hoarding, increased accountability and greater productivity.
-Equally important, investing in the right system delivers fast ROI, enhanced quality and improved worker safety by tracking scheduled equipment maintenance and calibration.
+Implementing an asset tracking system is a great way to cut costs through elimination of overstocking, reduced tool hoarding, increased accountability and greater productivity.
+Equally important, investing in the right tool and equipment tracking system delivers fast ROI, enhanced quality and improved worker safety by tracking scheduled equipment maintenance and calibration.

-But there is more to the decision on which system to choose.
-To maximize and speed up return on your investment, a robust tool tracking system also should provide the capability to:
+But there is much more to the decision.
+To maximize and speed up the return on your investment, a robust asset tracking system also should provide the capability to:

 • Share inventory data for accurate reporting across your entire organization

 • Alert when the inventory level for an item is low